Order Fixing December 1, 2020 as the Day on which that Act Comes into Force: SI/2019-32

 P.C.
 2019-612 May 31, 2019

-His Excellency the Governor General in Council, on the recommendation of the Minister of Health, pursuant to subsection 15(2) of the Protecting Canadians from Unsafe Drugs Act (Vanessa’s Law), chapter 24 of the Statutes of Canada, 2014, fixes the day on which this Order is made as the day on which section 5 and subsections 6(3) and (4) of that Act come into force.
+Her Excellency the Governor General in Council, on the recommendation of the Minister of the Environment, pursuant to section 13 of An Act to amend the Federal Sustainable Development Act, chapter 2 of the Statutes of Canada, 2019, fixes December 1, 2020 as the day on which that Act comes into force.

 (This note is not part of the Order.)

 This Order fixes December 1, 2020, as the date on which An Act to amend the Federal Sustainable Development Act comes into force.

 The objective of this Order is to bring into force the amendments to the Federal Sustainable Development Act (the Act) contained in An Act to amend the Federal Sustainable Development Act.
 The amendments to the Act will modify the legal framework for developing and reporting on a Federal Sustainable Development Strategy (FSDS) and individual strategies for designated entities.